 The School of Nursing adheres to the belief that the primary responsibility for financing a post-secondary education rests with the student and his/her family.
 Financial assistance is only intended to serve as a supplement to student and family resources.
 Financial assistance is calculated based on financial need.
 Financial planning is necessary to meet the expenses at the School of Nursing.
-A Pell Grant could be denied based on the student's lifetime eligibility (LEU).
-An application for a Direct Loan could be denied depending on the student's loan debt and eligibility for subsidized loan money.
+A Pell Grant could be denied based on the student's lifetime eligibility (LEU) or default on previous student loans.
+An application for a Direct Loan could be denied depending on the student's loan debt and default on previous student loans.
 Financial aid for the prerequisite courses is administered through the college where the classes are taken.